 Also see: 50 ways to save money on energy bills without switching

 When does the 2022 Warm Home Discount scheme open?

-The Warm Home Discount scheme officially starts in October 2022.
+The Warm Home Discount scheme starts later in 2022 due to scheme changes.

 How do I apply for Warm Home Discount?